apache/ignite-extensions/modules/spring-boot-autoconfigure/README.txt

 Features
 ---------------------------
-This module provides the ability to integrate Ignite into you spring-boot application with zero(or minimal) configuration.
+This module provides the ability to integrate `Ignite` into you spring-boot application with zero(or minimal) configuration.

-After you add this module as a dependency to your spring-boot application Ignite node will be configured and injected into BeanFactory.
+After you add this module as a dependency to your spring-boot application `Ignite` node will be configured and injected into `BeanFactory`.

-Algorithm to configure Ignite is the following:
+Algorithm to configure `Ignite` is the following:
-  1. If IgniteConfiguration bean exists in the BeanFactory it will be used.
+  1. If `IgniteConfiguration` bean exists in the `BeanFactory` it will be used.
-  2. If IgniteConfiguration bean doesn't exist following rules are applied:
+  2. If `IgniteConfiguration` bean doesn't exist following rules are applied:
     2.1.
-Default Ignite configuration created.
+Default `Ignite` configuration created.
     2.2.
-If IgniteConfigurer bean exists in BeanFactory it will be used to customize IgniteConfiguration.
+If `IgniteConfigurer` bean exists in `BeanFactory` it will be used to customize `IgniteConfiguration`.
-         If a user wants to set custom SPI instances or similar hardcoded values one should do it with IgniteConfigurer implementation.
+         If a user wants to set custom SPI instances or similar hardcoded values one should do it with `IgniteConfigurer` implementation.
-    2.3  Application properties applied to IgniteConfiguration.
+    2.3  Application properties applied to `IgniteConfiguration`.
 Prefix for the properties is `ignite`.

 Importing Spring Boot Autoconfigure Module In Maven Project
 ----------------------------------------